at3e/at3e.github.io/_posts/2023-09-10-on-a-graph-problem.md

         if not vnodes_in:
             continue
         else:
             for vnode in vnodes_in:
                 vnode_out = '_'.join(vnode.split('_')[:-1])+"_out"

-                if vnode_out not in visited and 'LUT' in vnode_out: if G.nodes[vnode_out]['s'] >= max_score:
+                if vnode_out not in visited:
+                    if G.nodes[vnode_out]['s'] >= max_score:
                         flag = False
                         return flag